 DCL and its subsidiaries are subject to a number of regulatory investigations and are named as a defendant in a number of lawsuits, including class action lawsuits in Italy.
 Certain lawsuits in connection with which DCL and its subsidiaries are acting as claimant might have an impact on the financial position of DCL as described below.

-The most significant litigations include a certain number of litigations by local authorities to whom structured loans were granted.
+The most significant includes certain litigation actions by local authorities to whom structured loans were granted.

-According to the information available to Dexia at the date of this Base Prospectus, disputes and investigations in progress other than those summarised below, are not expected to have a material impact on the Group's financial position, or it is still too early to accurately assess whether they will have such an impact.
+According to the information available to DCL at the date of this Base Prospectus, disputes and investigations in progress other than those summarised below, are not expected to have a material impact on the DCL Group's financial position, or it is still too early to accurately assess whether they will have such an impact.

-The consequences, as assessed by Dexia in accordance with the information available to it of the principal disputes and investigations liable to have a material impact on the Dexia Group's financial position, performance or activities are reflected in the Dexia Group's consolidated financial statements.
-Subject to the general terms and conditions of professional indemnity and executive liability insurance policies taken out by Dexia, any negative financial consequences of some or all of these disputes and investigations may be covered, in full or in part, by those policies and, subject to the insurers in question accepting these risks, may be offset by any payments that Dexia may receive under the terms of those policies.
+The consequences, as assessed by DCL in accordance with the information available to it of the principal disputes and investigations liable to have a material impact on the DCL's financial position, performance or activities are reflected in the DCLs consolidated financial statements.
+Subject to the general terms and conditions of professional indemnity and executive liability insurance policies taken out by DCL, any negative financial consequences of some or all of these disputes and investigations may be covered, in full or in part, by those policies and, subject to the insurers in question accepting these risks, may be offset by any payments that DCL may receive under the terms of those policies.